albert-santos01/SCAV-Albert_Santos/README.md

 # SCAV by Albert Santos
+This is the respository for the course Audio and Video Encoding Systems, _Sistemes de Codifació d'Àudio i Vídeo_ in catalan.

 To use each lab please go to folder of the lab considered and run the associated `%%_main.py`

 Example for SP3: